albirrkarim/mozilla-hubs-installation-detailed/README.md

 This is about running mozilla hubs on locally. this is detailed version, step by step what i do.

+Remember! if you got problem with npm or dependency that you cant solve for 1 hour.
+Just restart your PC.
+Trust me.

 I have done [Hosting Mozilla Hubs on VPS](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/VPS_FOR_HUBS.md)